simonmichael/hledger_site/src/accounting.md

 Also we'll discuss account hierarchy in hledger.
 At the end, there's a collection of useful links to learn more.

+## A note on debits and credits

+Conventional double-entry accounting uses a system of debits and credits to ensure that, in every transaction, total debits equal total credits.
+However, hledger and other ledger-likes instead use positive and negative numbers and ensure that, in every transaction, the sum of all amounts is zero.
+This has the same result, but in hledger equity, liabilities, and revenue are conventionally negative numbers.

+In what follows we use the general accounting system of debits and credits.
+Within hledger the accounting equations will be the same, except that equity, liabilities, and revenues will have the opposite sign.

 ## Assets, Liabilities and Equity

 Accounting describes the status of a business, person or other entity at any point in time in terms of three amounts: